oaworks/oa-works/src/about/governance/index.md

 - [Explainer](https://www.councilofnonprofits.org/tools-resources/fiscal-sponsorship-nonprofits)
 - [FAQ](https://newventurefund.org/who-we-are/faq/)

-## Our commitment to the Principles for Open Scholarly Infrastructure
+## Our commitment to the Principles of Open Scholarly Infrastructure

-As we mature, we’re building increasing alignment with the [Principles for Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/) (POSI).
+As we mature, we’re building increasing alignment with the [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/) (POSI).

 ## Transparency